nray-scanner/website/content/usage/configuration-file/TLS.md

 If you are running nray in any other than your home network, make sure to enable TLS or you are going to have a bad time!
 If you don't know what TLS is or don't have a basic understanding of how these parameters play together, you should not run nray over untrusted networks!
 {{% /notice %}}

 Nray relies on Golang, more specifically [mangos](https://github.com/nanomsg/mangos), to provide support for TLS 1.2.
-TLS works with key material created by following the instructions of the [TLS quick start guide](../guides/tls-quick-start) TODO.
+TLS works with key material created by following the instructions of the [TLS quick start guide](../../tls-setup).

 #### `enabled: false`